samueltwallace/rpgs/commonmark_games/looters.md

 Agree on a method to advance levels, be it treasure, downtime, or milestones.
 Every level up, advance the scores of previously attained skills by a total of 3, or choose a new skill to bring the score up to 5.
 You may additionally memorize one extra spell per level advanced.

 To advance levels during downtime, spend at least a week in a safe settlement practicing your skills.
 Materials or mentors can speed this up, but cost money.
-Montage and quickly discuss any details.
+Montage and quickly discuss any relevant details.

 # Ref Guidelines

 Be permissive in starting gear to allow players to shape their game experience.
 While playing, be tough but fair in what happens.
 Be ready to improvise, keep only a loose idea of the world elements in play.
+Failure always leads to consequences, keep the story going.

 This game licensed CC-BY-SA 4.0.